Cooking in The Keys

 Tossing seasoned potatoes with rubber spatula.

-These roasted potatoes are great for fish.
+These roasted potatoes are great for fish and steak dinners.
 The potatoes are seasoned with a combination of paprika, oregano, onion powder, garlic powder, salt, and pepper.

 It's a salty seasoning blend that goes well with blackened fish or Old Bay seasoned fish recipes.